Volvo extended warranty coverage and plans

 Can you buy a Volvo extended warranty after purchase?

 You can usually purchase a Volvo extended warranty after buying the vehicle, as long as it still meets eligibility requirements related to age, mileage and condition.
-Many owners choose to buy coverage as their factory warranty is nearing expiration, though pricing and plan availability may change as the vehicle ages.
+Many owners choose to buy coverage when their factory warranty is close to expiration since Volvo extended warranties start on the date the warranty is purchased, not the vehicle’s original in-service date.

 Article sources